-In this article, we’ll discuss what clean eating is and how you can eat clean.
+In this article, we’ll discuss what eating clean is and how you can eat cleanly.
 We’ll also show you how to incorporate CBD into your diet in a fun and rewarding way enabling you to get valuable cannabinoids into your system.

-Clean eating has nothing to do with whether or not food is clean or dirty.
+Eating clean has nothing to do with whether food is clean or dirty.
 It implies eating real foods high in nutrients, minimally processed and as near to their natural state as possible.

-Choosing ethically sourced and sustainable foods is also an essential aspect of clean eating.
+Choosing ethically sourced and sustainable foods is also an essential aspect of eating clean.

 How to eat clean